 What is called an oath given in vain?
-It is if one swore to contradict something which is well known to people.
-For example, if he said about a stone column that it is made of gold, or about a man that he is a woman, or about a woman that she is a man.
+If one swore to contradict something that is well known to people.
+For example, if he said that a stone column is made of gold, a man is a woman, or a woman is a man.

-For vain oaths one is liable to lashes if the violation is willful, and is completely exempt if he did it by mistake.
+For vain oaths, one is liable to lashes if the violation is willful, but he is completely exempt if he did it by mistake.

-Art: Edward Pritchett - A View Of St Mark's Column, And The Doge's Palace, Venice
+Art: A View Of St Mark's Column, And The Doge's Palace, Venice by Edward Pritchett

 Tuesday, July 27, 2010